yaroslaff/a2conf/README.md

+# a2conf package content
-a2conf is CLI utilities and python module to read/write apache2 config files.
+- `a2conf` - python module to read/write apache2 config files
+- `a2conf` - CLI script to query apache2 config (e.g. get DocumentRoot or get all hostnames for specific VirtualHost)
+- `a2certbot.py` - CLI script to diagnose problems with Apache2 VirtualHost and LetsEncrypt certificates
+- `a2okerr.py` - CLI script to generate indicators for SSL VirtualHosts in [okerr](https://okerr.com/) monitoring system.

 # Installation
 Usual simple way: